GbemisolaJC/LITA-CLASS/README.md

  - Structured Quering Language- SQL
  - Power BI

-   ## Data Manipulation and cleaning using Microsoft Excel ---
+   ## Data Manipulation and cleaning using Microsoft Excel

      #### Text Cleaning Functions
    1. Lower, Upper and Proper: These are excel functions that helps with the which are presented.
-The lower function helps to turn all letters within cell t small letter, the upper helps to captalize all letters while proper capitalize the first letter of each word.
+The lower function helps to turn all letters within cell t small letter, the upper helps to captalize all letters while proper capitalize the first letter of each word. lower (R4)
-   2. Trim :This function helps elps tp eliminate extra spaces at the begining, between and at the end of a text.
+   2. Trim :This function helps elps tp eliminate extra spaces at the begining, between and at the end of a text. trim (r4)
    3.

    #### Data summarization using excel functions like